 • Confidence Indicators: If the model is uncertain, use phrases like "Based on the delivery logs (not live sensors), it looks like..."

-6. The Prodinja Angle: Autonomous MVP Scaffolding
+6. The Prodinja Angle: Specifying a Minimal Reliable Scope

 For the broader context of building the stakeholder alignment needed to defend a "Narrow" MVP, see the Complete Guide to Stakeholder Management and the AI PM Pillar Guide.